HumanSignal/label-studio/docs/source/guide/auth_setup.md

 2. Click **SSO & SAML**.
 3. In the **Organization** field, specify the domain used for your organization by your SAML IdP.
 4. Open your IdP configuration options and add the following URLs from Label Studio Enterprise to your IdP:
-  1. Copy the **URL for the Assertion Consumer Service (ACS)** that the IdP uses to redirect users to after a successful authentication and paste it into the appropriate location in your IdP configuration options.
+  1. Copy the **URL for the Assertion Consumer Service (ACS)** that the IdP uses to redirect users to after successful authentication and paste it into the appropriate location in your IdP configuration options.
   2. Copy the **login URL** used for logging in to Label Studio Enterprise and paste it into the appropriate location in your IdP configuration options.
   3. Copy the **logout URL** used to redirect users after successfully logging out of Label Studio Enterprise and paste it into the appropriate location in your IdP configuration options.
 5. In your IdP, generate a metadata XML file, or a URL that specifies the metadata for the IdP.
 6. In Label Studio Enterprise, upload the metadata XML file or specify the metadata URL.
-7. In your IdP, set up or confirm setup of the following SAML attributes.
+7. In your IdP, set up or confirm the setup of the following SAML attributes.
 Label Studio Enterprise expects specific attribute mappings for user identities.
    | Data | Required Attribute |
    | --- | --- |
    | Email address | Email |